What is the Average HR Manager Salary?

-The HR manager’s position is the foundation for promotion into the strategy and planning aspect of HR.
-It is somewhere between an operations manager, a project manager, and an office manager.
+The HR manager’s position is the foundation for promotion into the strategy and planning aspect of human resources.
+A great HR manager is somewhere between an operations manager, a project manager, and an office manager.

-In this post, I’ll explain exactly what a HR manager does, what the requirements are for the position, and the general salary average.
+In this post, I’ll explain exactly what an HR manager does, what the requirements are for the position, and the salary average.

 Let’s jump right in.